 The concept “noisy neighbor” is an effect that happens in cloud environments and infrastructures that are shared among several customers.
 It occurs when the activity of a virtual machine (VM) deteriorates the performance of another VM within the same physical infrastructure.
 This effect is usually caused by the oversubscription of resources.

 The oversubscription of resources happens when a shared hosting or Public Cloud provider offers a series of computing resources that exceeds the available capacity, because they assume customers do not use all the resources offered.
-More details about what is the oversubscription of resources.
+More details about what oversubscription of resources is.